 - Gypsy Tart Brown Sour by Bruery Terreux from Anaheim, CA. Flanders-style brown ale; tart, sour, dark and syrupy.

 You did it, bro!
+You completed the best beer bike pub crawl in Los Angeles!
 Celebrate your success by drunkenly inhaling a stuffed Apple Caramel Doughnut from Simmzy’s.
 Or, if you need a pick-me-up, stop by Manhattan Beach Creamery for a cupcake and a Cold Brew Nitro Float (that’s coffee with an ice cream float, not beer).

-The South Bay Craft Beer & Bikes Bar Crawl: Locations
+The Marvin Braude Craft Beer & Bikes Bar Crawl: Locations

 - Perry’s Cafe and Beach Rentals: 387 Paseo De La Playa, Redondo Beach, CA | Closed during the Offseason